 Another convenience about this hotel was that it offered covid testing on-site, with results around an hour for rapid testing.
 Travel, though not impossible during the pandemic, comes with a unique set of challenges and the JW Marriott made everything so easy & smooth: make appointment @ the check-in desk, show up for appointment, get results and you’re good to go!

-Oh. and the view from our balcony didn’t suck either 😉
+Oh. and the view from my balcony didn’t suck either 😉

 Eat All The FOOD

 Travel isn’t just about doing and seeing things, but about eating all the local foods as well.
-We happen to think Mexico has some of the best food around and we got to try a vast array of tacos, sauces, margaritas, fish … practically anything you could ask for!
+I happen to think Mexico has some of the best food around and I got to try a vast array of tacos, sauces, margaritas, fish … practically anything you could ask for!

-We enjoyed the many tacos we tried and would eat them everyday if we could.
+I enjoyed the many tacos I tried and would eat them everyday if I could.

 Ceviche and Aquachile are very popular things to eat while in Cancun.